 - Directive 89/336/EEC 'Electromagnetic compatibility': Energy cables shall be considered as 'passive elements' in respect to emission of, and immunity to, electromagnetic disturbances and are as such exempted.
-Note: Certain accessories may be susceptible to electromagnetic interference !
-(IEC 60076-1). - Directive 2002/95/EC: Restriction of Hazardous Substances in electrical and electronic equipment: Cables in the scope of RoHS should be compliant either at the due date of the EEE category they fall in, or in 2019 if not dedicated to any EEE specific category.
-External cables placed on the market separately that are not part of another electrical and electronic equipment (EEE) must meet the material restrictions and will need their own Declaration of Conformity and CE marking from the relevant date..
+Note: Certain accessories may be susceptible to electromagnetic interference!
+(IEC 60076-1). - Directive 2002/95/EC: Restriction of Hazardous Substances in electrical and electronic equipment: External cables placed on the market separately that are not part of another electrical and electronic equipment (EEE) must meet the material restrictions and will need their own Declaration of Conformity and CE marking from the relevant date.
+Cable manufacturers adhere to the

+European RoHS\ directive for electrical materials, and recycle everything from copper to plastics.
 The directive is restricted to categories for use with a voltage rating not exceeding 1 000 Volt for alternating current.
-Cable manufacturers adhere to the European RoHS directive for electrical materials, and participate to recycle for copper and plastics - The Construction Products Regulation (EU) No 305/2011 (CPR) is replacing the Construction Products Directive (EU) No 89/106/EEC (CPD) since July 1, 2013.
-CE marking of cables regarding fire performance is mandatory within the CPR and will be possible once all the necessary standards are issued and endorsed by the EC.
-In order to perform CE-marking a so called harmonized product standard is needed in addition to the test a classification standards.
-The product standard describes the construction of cable families.
-The current document is termed Fpr EN 50575: "Power, control and communication cables -Cables for general applications in construction works subject to reaction to fire requirements".
+Building cables come in low-smoke, fire-safety versions, making it possible to protect buildings from corrosive gases, which are costly to clean after a fire and a source of further pollution.
+By generating low Electromagnetic Interference (EMI), cables protect the electronic environment, as well.